eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- 8+ years related experience (or Masters and 6 + years related experience or PhD and 3+ years experience)
 + Knowledge of web frameworks (like Sinatra/Rails), testing frameworks (like Rspec/Minitest) and Javascript.
 Experience with Ruby, MySQL and Apache Solr is a plus.
 + Knowledge of a majority of the following: Elixir, Erlang, Ruby, JavaScript, PHP, Postgresql, MySQL, Apache Solr, Elasticsearch.
++ Staff Full Stack Software Engineer - Poe Core Product (Remote)
+	- Remote - Multiple Locations, United States, Canada, Ireland, & 13 other countries
+	- Quora is a "remote-first" company.
+This position can be performed remotely from multiple countries around the world.
+Please visit careers.quora.com/eligible-countries for details regarding employment eligibility by country.
+	- Quora’s mission is to grow and share the world’s knowledge.
+To do so, we have two knowledge sharing products:
+		* Quora: a global knowledge sharing platform with over 400M monthly unique visitors, bringing people together to share insights on various topics and providing a unique platform to learn and connect with others.
+		* Poe: a platform providing millions of global users with one place to chat, explore and build with a wide variety of AI language models (bots), including GPT-4, Claude 3, Gemini Pro, DALL-E 3 and more.
+As AI capabilities rapidly advance, Poe provides a single platform to instantly integrate and utilize these new models.
+	- We are seeking a talented Staff Software Engineer to contribute to Poe, our exciting AI product.
+You'll have the thrilling opportunity to build cutting-edge features from scratch as a member of a team focused on improving the chat experience and bot ecosystem.
+	- Your role will involve planning and implementing new features, contributing to front-end and back-end development, and taking shared ownership of the cross-functional product development cycle.
+If you're a team player with strong technical skills, passionate about AI, and eager to learn emerging technologies, we'd love to hear from you.
+With Poe's rapid growth trajectory, this role offers an invaluable opportunity to make a significant impact.
+	- Collaborate closely with designers, product, data scientists, QA, and other engineers to deliver interactive, intuitive AI-powered user experiences on Poe
+	- Iterate quickly on projects, from ideation to launch, using the full web technology stack
+	- Be a champion for both user experience and for sustainable, scalable code practices
+	- Ability to be available for meetings and impromptu communication during Quora's “coordination hours" (Mon-Fri: 9am-3pm Pacific Time)
+	- 7+ years of full-time professional full-stack experience building user-facing consumer web products (excluding internships)
+	- 5+ years of professional experience with React, Typescript, and GraphQL
+	- 5+ years experience in Python or similar programming language
+	- Professional experience leveraging backend storage systems such as MySQL, MyRocks, Memcached, or Redis
+	- Passion for Poe and Quora’s products and mission
+	- At Quora, we value diversity and inclusivity and welcome individuals from all backgrounds, including marginalized or underrepresented groups in tech, to apply for our job openings.
+We encourage all candidates who share a passion for growing the world’s knowledge, even those who may not strictly meet all the preferred requirements, to apply, as we know that a diverse range of perspectives can have a significant impact on our products and our culture.
+	- We are accepting applications on an ongoing basis.
+	- Quora offers a wide range of benefits including medical/dental/vision coverage, equity refreshers, remote work reimbursement, paid time off, employee assistance programs, and more.
+Benefits are country-specific and may vary.
+For more information on benefits, visit this link: https://www.careers.quora.com/benefits
+	- There are many factors that will determine the starting pay, including but not limited to experience, location, education, and business needs.
+		* US candidates only: For US based applicants, the salary range is $174,400 - $275,750 USD + equity + benefits.
+		* Canada candidates only: For Canada based applicants, the salary range is $179,311 - $283,515 CAD + equity + benefits.
 + skill set:
 	- Staff Engineer, Web Platforms
 	- We are looking for a staff level engineer with deep experience in the web ecosystem.
 You’ll contribute to a vital team in an organization that values empathy, collaboration, transparency, diversity, and learning.
 You will report to Soraya Dib and work cross-functionally with engineers, designers, and product managers.